 A hand-held stone polisher with wet dust suppression delivers water to the work surface to reduce airborne dust while polishing.

-Workers who finish concrete may be exposed to silica.
+Workers who finish concrete may be exposed to construction dust.

 Regulations & Standards: